r00tmebaby/Audit-Sample-Selection-Tool/Readme.md

 - Test suites (worker/tests and restapi/tests)
 - Worker smoke tests against the sample dataset (data/population_data.csv)

-This is configured in `.github/workflows/ci.yml` and runs on Windows and Ubuntu runners.
+This is configured in `.github/workflows/ci.yml` and runs on Windows, Ubuntu, and macOS runners.
+Pip dependencies are cached via `actions/setup-python` using `requirements.txt`.

 ### Future Enhancements